DmitryBondarenko1/solid-spoon/ConsoleColor.md

  6. Specify your desired console color settings using the menu in the the right-hand pane.
 For information on how to work with the menu, refer to section [Specifying Editor Colors and Effects](ColorTool.md) in the [Configuring the IDE](ConfiguringIDE.md) chapter.
 Settings you make are instantly shown in the preview at the bottom of the menu.
  7. Click **OK** or **Apply** to save the changes you have made.

-To learn more about consoles in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications](RunningApplications.md)
+To learn more about consoles in the IntelliJ IDEA, see section [Console Basics](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications](RunningApplications.md)

 For a practical example, see the [How to Customize Console Colors and Fonts](HowTo.md) article in the [Tutorials](Tutorials.md) section of this User Guide.